Posts

 Image

-Key phrases from Daniel’s vision of four beasts “ ascending from the Sea ” and the “ one like a Son of Man ” are applied in the New Testament to the future coming of Jesus and descriptions of the Kingdom of God and the sovereignty of the Messiah.
-What follows is a handful of examples.
+Portions of Daniel’s vision of the Fourth Beast with the Little Horn are applied to Jesus and his saints in the New Testament .
+Key phrases from Daniel’s vision of the four beasts “ ascending from the Sea ” and the “ one like a Son of Man ” are applied to the future coming of Jesus, descriptions of the Kingdom of God, and the sovereignty of the Messiah.
+What follows are several examples.

 Final Events